yashikaBhandari/smartagent-_for_findingplaces/README.md

 ```

 4. Run locally
-5. GO and search for queries like : Restraunts near me

 ```bash

 streamlit run app.py
 ```

+5. <h2> search for any query of your choice ,u can also  give access to your location : </h2>

+" Restraunts near me "
+" hospitals near me "
+" re there any ATMs near me? ”

+"Show me cafes in Mohali"

+“Colleges in Ludhiana”

+“Bookstores in Shimla”

+“Gyms in Delhi”